sm20/RecipEase/README.md

     browser doesn't think the development server is unsafe
     -   You may have to close and reopen your browser to let this take effect
     -   Note: this isn't supported on Linux
--   Create a new MySQL user `myprojectlocaluser` with password `myprojectlocalpw`, see [here](https://dev.mysql.com/doc/workbench/en/wb-mysql-connections-navigator-management-users-and-privileges.html)
+-   Create a new MySQL user `recipeaselocaluser` with password `recipeaselocalpw`, see [here](https://dev.mysql.com/doc/workbench/en/wb-mysql-connections-navigator-management-users-and-privileges.html)
     -   Give the user the "DBA" administrative role